scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 A PCB Selection Policy can be expressed as a stateful filter of segments, i.e., a function which indicates whether to accept or deny a given segment.
 This filter is stateful in that it can be updated each time its AS registers a new segment.
 Naturally, an AS's policy selects PCBs corresponding to paths that are commercially or otherwise operationally viable.

+Care should be taken to avoid a PCB selection policy that accidentally isolates the AS from the network (e.g. blocking connectivity to parent providers).

 ### Propagation Interval and Best PCBs Set Size {#propagation-interval-size}